Academic Agreements and Scholarships

 Nurse Faculty Loan Program

 The Nurse Faculty Loan Program is a government loan program set up to increase the number of qualified nursing faculty by providing loans to students in advanced nursing education programs.
 Students must be pursuing a MSN or doctoral nursing degree.
-The NFLP loans will be forgiven—up to 85 percent of the amount received—over a consecutive four-year period if the student commits to serve as full-time faculty at a school of nursing following graduation.
+The NFLP loans will be forgiven—up to 85 percent of the amount received—over a consecutive 10-year period if the student commits to serve as full-time faculty at a school of nursing following graduation for four years.
 Faculty at private universities, state schools, and community colleges are eligible.
 Students receiving these loans must also complete the nursing education courses prior to graduation.